PureNimble/ISEP-LAPR2/docs/sprintC/US12/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** All required fiels must be filled in.
+* **AC1:** The system administrator must be able to choose a file to import.
-* **AC2:** Task reference must have at least 5 alphanumeric chars.
-* **AC3:** When creating a task with an already existing reference, the system must reject such operation and the user must have the change to modify the typed reference.
+* **AC2:** The system should only accept CSV files.
+* **AC3:** The file content must be validated, showing a message to the system administrator if the file is empty or its content is not in the requested format.
+* **AC4:** The import operation, when successful, should trigger a success message to the system administrator.

 ### 1.4.
 Found out Dependencies

+* There is a dependency to "US004 Submit a request for listing a property sale or rent." since the System Administrator can import a file with Announcements Resquest Information.
-* There is a dependency to "US003 Create a task category" since at least a task category must exist to classify the task being created.
+* There is a dependency to "US003 As a system administrator, I want to register a store." since System Administrator has to import the information, this System Administrator must be registered in a store in order to do that.
+* There is a dependency to "US002 Publish any sale announcement on the system" since the System Administrator can import a file with Published Announcements Information.

 ### 1.5 Input and Output Data